Donald Trump Russia Collusion Proof Made More Likely By 'My Testimony,' 2016 Adviser George Papadopoulos Says

 “I’m remorseful, I’m contrite and I did lie but, you know, you’re just taken off guard, I guess, in such a momentous occasion where you’re potentially sitting there incriminating the president,” Papadopoulos said.
 “Even though, of course, I don’t think I did.”

-Papadopoulos told Mueller that a Russia-linked academic, Joseph Mifsud, told him that Russian possessed “dirt” on Hillary Clinton in the form of “thousands” of stolen emails (see the Inquisitr report).
+Papadopoulos told Mueller that a Russia-linked academic, Joseph Mifsud, told him that Russian possessed “dirt” on Hillary Clinton in the form of “thousands” of stolen emails, as the Inquisitr reported.
 But he has not yet said whether he conveyed that information to the Trump campaign.
 Mifsud has since disappeared and may be dead, Bloomberg News reported.